Photo: Ola Ericson/imagebank.sweden.se

-People can also influence Swedish politics in other ways – by taking part in referendums, joining a political party or commenting on reports presented by the Government.
+People can also influence Swedish politics in other ways – by taking part in referendums, joining a political party or commenting on reports presented by the government.

 The Swedish Constitution

 The Swedish Constitution defines how Sweden is governed.
 It regulates the relationships between decision-making and executive power, and the basic rights and freedoms of citizens.
 Four fundamental laws make up the Constitution: the Instrument of Government, the Act of Succession, the Freedom of the Press Act and the Fundamental Law on Freedom of Expression.
-Among other things, the Instrument of Government guarantees citizens the right to obtain information freely, hold demonstrations, form political parties and practise their religion.
-The Act of Succession regulates the right of members of the House of Bernadotte to accede to the Swedish throne.
+The fundamental laws take precedence over all other statutes.

 The Law on Freedom of Expression, which came into force in 1992, largely mirrors the Freedom of the Press Act, in regards to the prohibition of censorship, the freedom to communicate information and the right to anonymity.

-The Riksdag – representing the people
+The parliament – representing the people

 Four per cent required

-There is one exception to the rule of full national proportionality: a party must receive at least 4 per cent of all votes in the election to gain representation in the Riksdag, a rule designed to prevent very small parties from getting in.
+There is one exception to the rule of full national proportionality: a party must receive at least 4 per cent of all votes in the election to gain representation in the parliament, a rule designed to prevent very small parties from getting in.

-The Government at work
+The government at work

-- Presents bills to the Riksdag
+- presents bills to the parliament

-- Implements Riksdag decisions
+- implements parliament decisions

-- Represents Sweden in the EU
+- represents Sweden in the EU

-- Enters into agreements with other states
+- enters into agreements with other states

-- Takes decisions in certain administrative areas not covered by other authorities
+- takes decisions in certain administrative areas not covered by other authorities

-- Directs the activities and operations of the executive branch.
+- directs the activities and operations of the executive branch.